I Am the Walrus: Musical structure

 The song is in the key of A. Verse 1 begins with a I–♭III–IV–I rock pattern: "I am he" (A chord)..."you are me" (C chord) "and we are all toge..."
 (D chord) "...ther" (A chord).
 Verse 2, however, involves a ♭VI–♭VII–I Aeolian ascent: "waiting" (F chord) "for the van" (G chord) "to come" (A chord).
-The chorus uses a ♭III–IV–V pattern: "I am the eggman (C chord) "they are the eggmen (D chord).
+The chorus uses a ♭III–IV–V pattern: "I am the eggman (C chord), "they are the eggmen (D chord).
 "I am the walrus (E chord), "goo-goo-g'joob" hanging as an imperfect cadence until resolved with the I (A chord) on "Mr. City Policeman".
 At the line "Sitting in an English garden" the D♯ melody note (as in the instrumental introduction) establishes a Lydian mode (sharp 4th note in the scale), and this mode is emphasised more strongly with the addition of a D♯ note to the B chord on "If the sun don't come".

 The song ends using a Shepard tone, with a chord progression built on ascending and descending lines in the bass and strings, repeated as the song fades.
 Musicologist Alan W. Pollack analyses: "The chord progression of the outro itself is a harmonic Moebius strip with scales in bassline and top voice that move in contrary motion."
 The bassline descends stepwise A, G, F, E, D, C, and B, while the strings part rises A, B, C, D, E, F♯, G: this sequence repeats as the song fades, with the strings rising higher on each iteration.
 Pollack also notes that the repeated cell is seven bars long, which means that a different chord begins each four-bar phrase.
 The fade is described by Walter Everett as a "false ending", in the form of an "unrelated coda" consisting of the orchestral chord progression, chorus, and sampling of the radio play.

 Recording

 "I Am the Walrus" was the first studio recording made by the Beatles after the death of Brian Epstein, in August 1967.
 The basic backing track featuring the Beatles was released in 1996 on Anthology 2.
-George Martin arranged and added orchestral accompaniment that included violins, cellos, horns, and clarinet.
+George Martin arranged and added orchestral accompaniment that included violins, cellos, horns, and clarinet; the orchestral track was released in 2025 on Anthology 4.
 Paul McCartney said that Lennon gave instructions to Martin as to how he wished the orchestration to be scored, including singing most of the parts as a guide.
 The Mike Sammes Singers, a 16-voice choir of professional studio vocalists, also took part in the recording, variously singing "Ho-ho-ho, hee-hee-hee, ha-ha-ha", "oompah, oompah, stick it up your jumper!", "everybody's got one" and making a series of shrill whooping noises.

 In 2015, founding Moody Blues member Ray Thomas said in an interview that he and fellow band member Mike Pinder contributed backing vocals to the song, as well as harmonicas to "The Fool on the Hill".